PyGreSQL/PyGreSQL/docs/classic.txt

 Description:
   This methods allows to create large objects in a very simple way.
-You just give the name of a file containing the data to be use.
+You just give the name of a file containing the data to be used.

 Object attributes
 -----------------